 None.
-The book is light, humorous, and focuses entirely on cartoonish social missteps.
+The book is secular and focuses entirely on social norms and hygiene in a lighthearted, observational way.

 Your experience helps other parents find the right book.